Sunday, July 24, 2016

 I understand why other reviews showed a Love/Hate.
 This is a unique brew that I enjoyed.
 If the push of vanilla cream are not your preference, this is not for you!

 This is not a brew I would enjoy with a meal.
 It is unique and I would prefer this a social drink.
-In that setting, I would rate this highly.
+In that setting, I rate this highly.
 For that reason, it scores higher.
 A score of 9 ties it with four others that score 9 (out of 41 tested).